Author's Avatar

 • You’ll need to know the level of mortgage that your income can support.
 Considering any possible future changes to your circumstances is essential too.

-• How big a deposit you are able to put down, and how the level of your deposit is likely to affect the product you’re offered.
+• How big a deposit you can put down, and how the level of your deposit is likely to affect the product you’re offered.

 • How various lenders’ affordability assessments and lending criteria could influence your options and decisions going forward.